RomaMaster228/cryptography/README.md

 lab4 - the various generation and comparison of texts

-lab5 - authentication with asymmetric encryption algorithms
+lab5 (course project) - authentication with asymmetric encryption algorithms

 lab6 - elliptic curves